zhao-stanley/DiscussMed/data/blog/adhd/adhdadvocacy.md

 tags: ['adhd', 'advocacy']
 authors: ['jake']
 draft: false
-summary: 'A blog detailing the importance of ADHD advocacy in the fight against the disorder.
+summary: 'A blog post detailing the importance of ADHD advocacy in the fight against the disorder.
 This blog also provides some opportunities to advocate at various ADHD-fighting organizations.'
 ---
 ADHD advocacy is extremely important to: